 Standard testing - non-whole genome sequencing

-Please ensure that you include a clinical indication associated directory test code (M number) when referring for tests.
+Please ensure that you include a clinical indication associated directory test code (M number) when ordering tests.

 M numbers and details of gene targets included in each test can be found in the national genomic test directory.
 All the gene targets listed for the clinical indication tested will be analysed.
 Only pertinent findings will be reported in the final report.